Karthikaddagalla/Phishing-Domain-Detection/README.md

 > Based on voting algorithm(majority vote) we will find whether the link is phishing or not.

-> Based on output from ML algorithms, we will print whether given link is phising or not in the website
+> Based on output from ML algorithms, we will print whether given link is phishing or not in the website

 ```